buhowski/react-typescript/public/text-data/films/TheCorp/PreviewTheCorpEN.md

 #### Mockumentary Series

 # The Corp .!.

 [mobile-slider]

-## Logline

-A pseudo-documentary backstage series about building our own corporation.
-A lively, ironic nod to the American show ”The Office”, mixing real-life scenes with absurdity that disrupts the workflow.
+A pseudo-documentary backstage series about building one's own corporation.
+It's a lively, ironic nod to the American "The Office", featuring scenes in real spaces mixed with absurdity that hinders the work process.